mindarc/frontend-assessment/readme.md

 * Mobile banner - http://via.placeholder.com/600x600
 * Content images - http://via.placeholder.com/400x300

+##### Exercise outcome
+* Created a responsive page matched with the design
+* The page is responsive
+  - The header image will be changed once the screen size is 701px or less (tablet/mobile screen)
+  - The 3 columns align vertically on mobile screen
+* SASS is used for styling

 Exercise 2
 ---
 Read the `data.json` file and display the data as tabs on desktop and an accordion on mobile.